-As required by the Equality Act 2010 the council undertakes an equal pay audit of salaries annually which is published on the council's web site.
+As required by the Equality Act 2010 the council undertakes an equal pay audit of salaries which is published on the council's web site.
 This helps to identify whether there are significant differences in any employees that have the protected characteristics.

-From April 2017 under the Equality Act 2010 employers with more than 250 employees are required to publish statutory gender pay gap calculations on an annual basis.
-The data must be a snapshot of salary data on 31 March 2017 and must be published on our own website and a government website by 30 March 2018.
-The council has met the new legislative requirement and has published the Gender Pay Gap information well within the government's deadline.
+From April 2017 under the Equality Act 2010 employers with more than 250 employees have been required to publish statutory gender pay gap calculations on an annual basis.
+The data must be a snapshot of salary data on 31 March 2020 and must be published on our own website and a government website by 30 March 2021.